Masscan/masscan.github.io/_posts/2020-09-27-secure-ssh.md

 Changed to port 4444 from port 22.

 ### 2 - Use SSH public key authentication

 Passwords are not well perfect.
 Public Key authentication is a way to logging to your SSH server using keys.
 This eliminates the need of sharing passwords between users.
 This has a lot of advantages.
 For example if an attacker got the public key and also got the password, still he can't gain access to the server without private key.

 To use Public Key authentication follow the below steps.

  * Generate a SSH key pair.
-To do this issue the below command on your PC.
+To do this, issue the below command on your PC.

  ~~~
  ssh-keygen